High Cholesterol Overview

 - A colder one leg and another leg at normal temperature.

-There are no different types of high cholesterol.
-However, there are a number of complications arising out of high cholesterol such as chest pain, heart attack and stroke.
+There are a number of complications arising out of high cholesterol such as chest pain, heart attack, and stroke.

-When the plaque deposits along the walls of the arteries rupture, blood would clot at the rupture site.
-This would lead to blocking of the blood flow.
+- Heart Attack – When the plaque deposits along the walls of the arteries rupture, blood would clot at the rupture site.
+This would lead to the blocking of the blood flow.
 It plugs the artery downstream.
 In such cases, the blood flow to a part of your heart would stop leading to a heart attack.

 - Low-density cholesterol level.